Content Error or Suggest an Edit

 Installing Netdata

-You can install Netdata on pretty much any server, it’s pretty versatile.
+You can install Netdata on almost any server; it’s pretty versatile.
 You visit the Netdata website, sign up and then add a node.
 You will be given a command to run on your server as root.
 There may be special considerations when using platforms like GridPane or Runcloud.

 Installing Netdata on GridPane